 The 29 counties included in the SPE Gulf Coast Section are Austin, Brazoria, Brazos, Burleson, Chambers, Colorado, Fayette, Fort Bend, Galveston, Grimes, Hardin, Harris, Jasper, Jefferson, Lee, Liberty, Madison, Matagorda, Montgomery, Newton, Orange, Polk, San Jacinto, Trinity, Tyler, Walker, Waller, Washington, and Wharton.

-If you do not attend a high school in one of the 29 counties mentioned above or are not a US citizen, you are not eligible for this SPE section scholarship.
+If you do not attend a high school in one of the 29 counties mentioned above or are not a US citizen or Permanent Resident, you are not eligible for this SPE section scholarship.
 Additional scholarships may be available through SPE international.
 For more details, visit: http://www.spe.org/scholarships

 The SPE Gulf Coast Section partners with the Communities in Schools Houston program (CISH) to help serve at-risk students in the Greater Houston area.
 CISH is a campus based, non-profit organization that provides direct services and resources to under-served children with unmet needs.